writethedocs/www/docs/writing/beginners-guide-to-docs.rst

 A beginners guide to writing documentation
 ==========================================

+.. note:: This information is also available as a :ref:`Keynote Presentation <beginner-presentation>`

+..

 	| Camera pans from stage left.
 	| It shows a text editor, open to a blank page
 	| A person hunched in front, head to desk.